Scientific discussion meeting organised by Professor Jonathan Tennyson FRS, Professor Benjamin McCall, and Professor Steven Miller.

 There will be a poster session at the end of the meeting on Monday 21 January.
-If you would like to apply to present a poster please submit your proposed title, abstract (not more than 200 words and in third person), author list, name of the proposed presenter and institution to the Scientific Programmes team no later than Monday 26 November 2018.
+If you would like to apply to present a poster please submit your proposed title, abstract (not more than 200 words and in third person), author list, name of the proposed presenter and institution to the Scientific Programmes team as soon as possible.
 Please note that places are limited and posters are selected at the scientific organiser's discretion.
 Poster abstracts will only be considered if the presenter is registered to attend the meeting.

 Attending the event

 This meeting is intended for researchers in relevant fields.